 Verify Your Details

 Tradeshift integrations.
-Suppliers who submit their invoices through the Tradeshift integrated solution will need to ensure their Enterprise Resource Planning (ERP) system is updated with the new identifier attributes, including the new Organisation ID codes (see organisation codes, below).
+Suppliers who submit their invoices through the Tradeshift integrated solution need to ensure their Enterprise Resource Planning (ERP) system is updated with the new identifier attributes, including the new Organisation ID codes (see organisation codes, below).

 As well as the new supplier portal, from October there will be other permanent changes to our systems and processes.
 These are summarised below.
 For more details, please view our FAQs or call our Customer Support Centre on 0303 123 1177 option 1.